luannaochoa/BBBKernelDriver-tutorial/README.md

     * insmod requires fullpath name and careful use
     * modprob takes the module name, without any extension, and figures it all out by parsing /lib/modules/version/modules.dep

+####Device Driver Code
+This is the device driver code for the BeagleBoneBlack LED.
 ```c
     /***********************************************************************
     * Beagle Bone Black Morse Code LED Blink Device Driver